denverscript/website/docs/organizers/index.md

 Meet the organizers!
-If you see us at the meetup or anywhere else around Denver, be sure to say hello / introduce yourself.
+If you see us at the meetup or anywhere else around Toledo, be sure to say hello / introduce yourself.

 <div class="organizers">
   <div class="organizer">